nadar/quill-delta-parser/README.md

 ## Overide built int Listeners

-Certain listeners (image, video) produce a HTMl output which maybe not suit your use case, so you have to the option to override the properties of those plugins, example with image tags:
+Certain listeners (image, video, color) produce a HTML output which maybe not suit your use case, so you have to the option to override the properties of those plugins, example with image tags:

 ```php
 $image = new Image();